 Acupuncture is a component of traditional Chinese medicine.
 It involves inserting very thin needles into pressure points on your body.

-The medical community’s research and opinion on acupuncture is mixed.
-Some studies point out that “sham” (also called simulated) acupuncture works just as well as real acupuncture.
+The medical community’s research and opinion on acupuncture is mixed. point out that “sham” (also called simulated) acupuncture works just as well as real acupuncture.
 Other studies affirm that acupuncture can give relief to people that experience chronic headache pain.
 The World Health Organization (WHO) has endorsed acupuncture as a promising treatment for pain since 1979.

 Acupuncture seeks to restore the flow of positive energy throughout your body.